TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 wouldn't make any sense to the Python interpreter.
 But using Argument Clinic to run Python blocks lets you use Python as a Python preprocessor!

-Since Python comments are different from C comments, Argument Clinic blocks embedded in Python files look slightly different.
+Since Python comments are different kutoka C comments, Argument Clinic blocks embedded in Python files look slightly different.
 They look like this:

 .. code-block:: python3